-will create value for the organization and its stakeholders.
+The Strategy Analysis knowledge area is concerned with the discovery and articulation of a business need and the description of the future state and various transition (intermediate) states that will be used to move from the current state to the defined future state.
+It involves strategic thinking and the determination of a number of possible solutions that will create value for the organization and its stakeholders.
 Enterprise Architect has tools to describe the possible solutions and the value and outcomes they will produce and to model the current and future states and what is needed to transition from one state to another.

-Requirements Analysis and Design Definition The Requirements Analysis and Design Definition knowledge area is concerned with how to organize and structure the information that is discovered during elicitation and how to record these as a set of coherent Requirements.
+Requirements Analysis and Design Definition

+The Requirements Analysis and Design Definition knowledge area is concerned with how to organize and structure the information that is discovered during elicitation and how to record these as a set of coherent Requirements.
 It is also concerned with the prioritization of the requirements and finding solution options that can be evaluated against the potential benefit they will bring to the business.
 The articulation and evaluation of solution options is done in conjunction with the implementation teams but ultimately it is the business analyst that is responsible for conveying the options and their business value and recommending a solution to the stakeholders.
 Enterprise Architect is a fully featured requirements management tool and allows requirements to be created, maintained and prioritized.
-The Specification Manager can be used to input, maintain platform but also allows the modeler to describe the solution in detail including constraints and design decisions and rationales.
+The Specification Manager can be used to input, maintain and visualize requirements in a view that resembles working in a word processor or spreadsheet.